Steven Parrino

-Steven Parrino (1958–2005) was an American artist and musician associated with energetic punk nihilism.
+Steven Parrino (1958–2005) was an American artist and noise musician associated with punk and post-punk nihilism.
 He is best known for creating big modernist monochrome paintings (his colors were limited to monochrome black (or black-and-white), orange, red, blue, and silver) that he violently slashed, torn or twisted off their stretchers.
 He died in a motorcycle traffic accident in Greenpoint, Brooklyn at the age of 46.